DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 So the server is ready and we can proceed with views adding.

-Step 3.
-Including Source Files and Creating Views
+Step 4.
+Including Source Files
 -----------------------

-Views will visualize the information gathered by actions.

-###Unpacking dhtmlxGantt package

 To begin with, we should [download the dhtmlxGantt package](http://dhtmlx.com/docs/products/dhtmlxGantt/download.shtml).

 Complete the next steps: